JohnEBoyBaby/i.Q/README.md

 Cassius Marcellus Clay, Muhammad Ali

 ...
-I find if 'wonderful' listening to an angel sing ... https://www.youtube.com/watch?v=iPoj2vSIIlM ... even when I just 'feel' and cannot understand WORDs ...
+AIANA PIPAH when you sing nearly every song better than the original artists ...
+YOU SHOULD KNOW that G_D IS WITH YOU, ANGEL ...
+I find if 'wonderful' listening to an angel sing ...
+SING FOR US AIANA ...
+WE LOVE YOU PURHEART ... https://www.youtube.com/watch?v=iPoj2vSIIlM ... even when I just 'feel' and cannot understand WORDs ... sing angel PIPAH with your most PUREHEART ...
+DANCE WITH US ANGEL ... https://www.youtube.com/watch?v=jkvWRU_Uh6w ...
+PASENYA NA ... https://www.youtube.com/watch?v=CeNTIpf6Ui4 ...
+PASENYA KA NA ..!

 AS PROMISED ...
 "HELLO WORLD" from https://CENTOS.org ...
 WHAT'S MY NAME ..?
 TRUTH.
 SAY MY NAME ..!
 TRUTH.
 TELL 'em WHO I AM IS ..!
 TRUTH.